How Is Diabetic Nerve Pain Treated?

-- Controlling your blood sugar levels can help prevent worsening nerve pain and improve your overall health at the same time.
+- Controlling your blood sugar can keep the pain from getting worse and improve your health.

 - Medications can help relieve nerve pain, make you more comfortable, and improve your quality of life.

 Start With Blood Sugar

 If you have diabetes and peripheral neuropathy, talk to your doctor about how to manage your blood sugar levels.
 That may mean you need to take insulin.

 Once you’re doing all you can to keep your blood sugar in check -- including diet, meal planning, exercise, and medication -- ask the doctor which pain treatment could best relieve the rest of your symptoms.